 Say hello to Graph Buddy!

-Your new best pal to help you understand your Scala code better
+Your new best pal to help you understand your Java and Scala code better

 How can Graph Buddy help you?

-Graph Buddy aims to speed up your process of reading and learning about source codes.
+Graph Buddy aims to speed up your process of reading and learning your source code.
 The Graph Buddy plugin provides a set of useful features and techniques that will help you easily browse through twisted code dependencies.
 At the same time, it gives you a better understanding of the code structure in your codebase.

 Table of Contents

-⚠ Graph Buddy is an experimental project and currently only supports:
+Graph Buddy is still under development and currently only supports:

 Please remember to recompile the project with a new scalac plugin.
 In sbt: